A decent bit of media coverage can transform the fortunes of a small business, but how can you go about getting some?

 7. HOW TO GET IN TOUCH

 Most journalists say they prefer to receive pitches by email.
-In my experience it’s the easiest way to keep track of those I’ve responded to and what stage the discussion is at.
+In my experience it’s the easiest way to keep track of those you’ve responded to and what stage the discussion is at.
 You’ll usually be able to find a list of contact details somewhere on a publication’s website.
 Some journalists are happy to receive pitches via the telephone (and indeed you’re more likely to get an answer, even if it’s a no, if you can speak to them directly) and the same goes for social media.

 8. KEEP IT BRIEF AND CATCH THEIR ATTENTION